spell-music/csound-expression/tutorial/chapters/ScoresTutorial.md

 writeWav1 fileName asig
 ~~~

-It writes mono signals to wav files.
+It writes mono signals to wav-files.
 There is a function for stereo signals:

 ~~~haskell
 writeWav :: String -> (Sig, Sig) -> SE ()